sendgrid/docs/content/docs/ui/sending-email/editor.md

 1. Select **Code Editor**.
 1. Paste the raw SendGrid template HTML into the code editor.

-### Adding Categories to Single Sends
+### Adding Categories with the Design Editor

 <call-out type="warning">

-This information will be stored as a “Not PII” field and may be used for counting or other operations as SendGrid runs its systems.
+Category information will be stored as a “Not PII” field and may be used for counting or other operations as SendGrid runs its systems.
 These fields generally cannot be redacted or removed.
 You should take care not to place PII in this field.
 SendGrid does not treat this data as PII, and its value may be visible to SendGrid employees, stored long-term, and may continue to be stored after you’ve left SendGrid’s platform.

 </call-out>

-Assigning categories to a single send allows you to track emails based on your own categorization system.
-By assigning your single send to a category, you can track statistics across multiple similar single sends and automations.
-Example categories: “Weekly Digest,” “Product Announcements.”

 _To add a category:_

 1. Navigate to the _Settings_ tab and click **Single Send Settings** to expand the menu.
 1. Find the _Categories_ field.
 1. Enter the name of a new category or select a previously used category from the drop-down menu.

-### Email Testing

-Email testing offers robust, pre-send testing of your emails, including in-app spam testing, inbox rendering previews, and link validation right within your Marketing Campaigns workflow.
-It allows you to preview how an email is likely to perform across a wide range of inbox providers, devices and spam filters, before sending.
-For more information, [click here]({{root_url}}/ui/sending-email/email-testing/).

 ## Additional Resources